deltachat/deltachat-pages/_posts/2020-01-15-desktop-client-release.md

 <img src="../assets/blog/screenshots/2020-01-15-delta-chat-desktop-client-release-group-chat.jpg" width="270" style="float: right; margin: 10px;display: block;" />
 **Delta Chat is not only an Android app.
 You can use it on any device, even without a smartphone.
-Since the latest release there are many new features for the users!**
+Since the latest release there are many new features!**

 For many instant messengers you need a phone number, or at least a smartphone - not for Delta Chat.
 Even if you don't have a phone, you can use the Desktop